 - Establish and maintain effective, collegial working relationships with Boston CASA staff, board and volunteers, as well as with representatives of the Department of Children and Families, the CAFL attorney panel, education service providers and other community service providers and entities

-- Other duties as assigned; non-essential job duties, non-related responsibilities and other tasks as required by the Assistant Director and Organization may be assigned from time to time – Boston CASA is a small non-profit organization requiring flexibility from its staff.
+- Other duties as assigned; non-essential job duties, non-related responsibilities and other tasks as required by the Executive Director and Organization may be assigned from time to time – Boston CASA is a small non-profit organization requiring flexibility from its staff

 Qualifications and Requirements